tdrk18/xbar_bitrise/README.md

-# BitBar plugin for the Bitrise build status
+# xbar plugin for the Bitrise build status

 ## Functions
 - Display the number of running builds